-5.14.
-Expansion Unit
+5.13.
+Modbus Expansion Unit

-The GSM Commander supports comprehensive expansion by means of the GSM Commander Expansion unit, which provides an additional 5 inputs and 5 outputs similar to the ones found on the GSM Commander itself.
-A total of 6 Expansion units may be daisy chained to provide a maximum of 30 outputs and 30 inputs in addition to those on the GSM Commander itself.
+The GSM Commander supports comprehensive expansion by means of the GSM Commander Modbus Expansion unit, which provides an additional 5 inputs and 5 outputs similar to the ones found on the GSM Commander itself.
+A total of 6 Expansion units may be daisy chained to provide a maximum of 30 outputs and 30 inputs (Depending on the model) in addition to those on the GSM Commander.